HuynhHanDong/Vehichle-Management/README.md

+# Vehicle Management
-Build	a	vehicle	management	program with OOP.
+A	vehicle	management system with OOP in Java.

-Main features:
+## Main features:
-1. Adding new vehicle.
+- Adding new vehicle.
-2. Checking	exits	Vehicle.
+- Checking	exits	Vehicle.
-3. Updating vehicle.
+- Updating vehicle.
-4. Deleting vehicle.
+- Deleting vehicle.
-5. Searching vehicle (by id or by name).
+- Searching vehicle (by id or by name).
-6. Displaying vehicle list (display all or denscending by price).
+- Displaying vehicle list (display all or denscending by price).
-7. Saving	Vehicle	to file.
+- Saving	Vehicle	to file.
-8. Printing	list Vehicles the	file.
+- Printing	list Vehicles the	file.